-For this week’s free crochet pattern I used one of my favorite stitches, the alpine stitch.
-I used it some time ago for my small alpine stitch bag (you can find it here).
-This time I made a pouch with a zipper, which you could use for cards, coins or make-up.
-Even though I combined a number of different stitches, the pattern is quite easy and suitable for beginners.
+Here is a free crochet pattern for an alpine stitch bag.
+I used the alpine stitch some time ago for my small alpine stitch bag (you can find it here).
+This time I made a pouch with a zipper that you can use for cards, coins or makeup.
+Even though I combined several stitches, the pattern is quite easy and suitable for beginners.
 Also, you could experiment with colors and, for example, make the alpine stitch part in a different color.

 Materials